 The Writing Essentials online course will teach you how to make your writing clear, compelling and easy to read.

 It’s suited for anyone who wants to improve their writing – whether it’s for marketing, journalism, blogging or public relations.
 It’s also ideal for those who want to improve their general writing skills.

 It teaches all the basics – from how to make sentences punchier right through to how to structure copy.

-You can study whenever you want, at your own pace, whenever and wherever you want.
+You can study at your own pace, whenever and wherever you want.